suvrodp/Sentiment-Analysis-From-Text-Feedback/README.md

 # Sentiment-Analysis-From-Text-Feedback
 ## Online deployment link
-We have deployed our project on cloud.
+We have deployed our project on cloud using heroku.
 It can be accessed using the following link:

 https://sentiment-analyzer-web-app.herokuapp.com/